aws-solutions-library-samples/Guidance-for-AI-enhanced-customer-experience-with-Amazon-Connect/README.md

 By following this implementation, you will have:
 1. An Amazon Connect Instance built and configured in your AWS Account.
 2. A self-service chat bot leveraging Bedrock knowledge base to answer customer queries.
-3. A webRTC calling capability to speak with human agents
+3. WebRTC calling/video capability to speak with an agent
 4. A hosted Web App via AWS CloudFront to experience the deployed solution.